Jaipur City Transport Services Limited

+Jaipur City Transport Services Limited (JCTSL) is a city bus service for Jaipur, the capital of Rajasthan state in India.
+It is operated by RSRTC.

 History

-City bus service was introduced in 2007.
-Initially, 100 buses were used.
-The new city bus was very well received by the local populace, and it became very popular.
-In 2009, a new fleet of low floor and low floor AC buses were introduced.
-It is run under the Jawaharlal Nehru National Urban Renewal Mission (JNNURM).
+The system has been running from many years, but was heavily modified in 2007.
+RSRTC extended travelling facility to the colonies and sub-urban towns in and around Jaipur.
 Bus service was initially only on the main roads, but it later operated in residential areas too.
 Now it also operates in congested areas.
 JCTSL was established to cater the increasing needs of Jaipur City.RSRTC covered travelling facility to the colonies, urban, sub-urban town, historical places, and tourist places and around Jaipur.